flo-mic/secure-proxy/README.md

 # This project is still work in progress

 # swag

 Secure web application gateway based on nginx with integrated web application firewall, LetsEncrypt, fail2ban and a lot more :wink It is designed as a pure reverse proxy which faces to the public internet.
-Of course you can also use this internally but you will not be able to use LetsEncrypt then as this requires a http challenge at the moment.
+It can also server static files which you lace inside the foler `/config/www`.
+Of course you can also use this internally but you will not be able to use LetsEncrypt as this requires a http challenge at the moment.
 The SWAG is designed to secure your application and the data you host on them.
 It comes with serval well known open source security features like fail2ban ip blocking etc.

 # Integrated features